nostra13/Android-Universal-Image-Loader/README.md

  So **try to set** `android:layout_width`|`android:layout_height` or `android:maxWidth`|`android:maxHeight` parameters for ImageView if you know approximate maximum size of it.
 It will help correctly compute Bitmap size needed for this view and **save memory**.

 4. If you often got **OutOfMemoryError** in your app using Universal Image Loader then:
  - Disable caching in memory.
-If OOM is still occurs then it's a defect of your app.
+If OOM is still occurs then it seems your app has a memory leak.
+Use MemoryAnalyzer to detect it.
  Otherwise try the following steps (all of them or several):
  - Reduce thread pool size in configuration (`.threadPoolSize(...)`).
 1 - 5 is recommended.
  - Use `.bitmapConfig(Bitmap.Config.RGB_565)` in display options.
 Bitmaps in RGB_565 consume 2 times less memory than in ARGB_8888.
  - Use `.imageScaleType(ImageScaleType.EXACTLY)`
  - Use `.diskCacheExtraOptions(480, 320, null)` in configuration

 5. For memory cache configuration (`ImageLoaderConfiguration.memoryCache(...)`) you can use already prepared implementations.
  * Cache using **only strong** references: